What is a work permit and where can I get one?

-- Obtain a work permit application in the Career Center at your local high school (or the application form may be downloaded from the California State Department of Education website.
+- Students requesting work permits can either get a work permit through our guidance counselor or the District Office (or the application form may be downloaded from the California State Department of Education website): Work Permit Application Form.

-- Fill out the personal information at the top of the application, get your prospective employer to fill out the information required in the middle portion, and have a parent or guardian sign the bottom portion of the application.
+- Fill out the personal information at the top of the application, request that your prospective employer fill out the information required in the middle portion, and have a parent or guardian sign the bottom portion of the application.

 - Bring the typed work permit back to the prospective employer.

-For the complete set of laws governing youth employment in the State of California, please visit the State of California website .
+For the complete set of laws governing youth employment in the State of California, please visit: Information on Minors and Employment.
 You can find a pamphlet from the State of California Department of Industrial Relations that covers definitions of minors along with wages, hours of work allowed, types of employment allowed by age, restricted and prohibited occupations, and penalties for violating these laws.